Equity Release Under 55 Years Old

 A lifetime mortgage provides the same tax-free advantage for selling all or a proportion of your home equity, but you still retain full property ownership.
 The disadvantage here is there is interest accruing continually for the rest of your life.

 With a lifetime mortgage, you’re releasing equity from your home by borrowing in advance.
-The lender gets the money back with interest from the sale of your home when you die.
+When you die, the lender gets the money back with interest from selling your home.
 Interest rates on a lifetime mortgage can start at around 3.5% per year.
-The longer you live, the more interest is accrued but there are generally no upper age limits.
+The longer you live, the more interest is accrued, but there are generally no upper age limits.

 The various types of lifetime mortgages…

 This is the traditional approach to equity release whereby you’re paid a lump sum then the interest rolls up for the rest of your life.

-To reduce the amount of interest accruing, a lifetime mortgage with a drawdown lets you withdraw smaller amounts (based on a pre-approved limit) at regular intervals.
-As interest is only accrued on money borrowed from equity released, you could save by releasing money as and when you need it.
+A lifetime mortgage with a drawdown lets you withdraw smaller amounts (based on a pre-approved limit) at regular intervals to reduce the amount of interest accruing.
+As interest is only accrued on money borrowed from equity released, you could save by releasing money as and when needed.

 There are equity release providers around now that let borrowers pay interest throughout the term of the loan.
 This can reduce the overall interest payment applied at the end of the term leaving more money in your estate for beneficiaries.